Polonium: Isotopes

 All nuclear data not otherwise stated is from the standard source:

 There are 42 known isotopes of polonium (_{84}Po), all radioactive, stretching from ^{186}Po to ^{227}Po.
-The isotopes 210 through 218 occur naturally in the four principal decay chains; of these, ^{210}Po with a half-life of 138.376 days has the longest half-life and is, therefore, the most abundant by mass.
+The isotopes 210 through 218 occur naturally in the four principal decay chains.
+In terms of curies they are mostly of even mass number, coming from uranium-238 and thorium-232, with smaller amounts of 211 and 215 from uranium-235, and very little with mass number 213 coming from neptunium-237, and much less with mass number 217 coming from a rare branch of the neptunium decay chain. ^{210}Po has the longest half-life by far (138.376 days) and is, therefore, the most abundant by far in terms of moles or mass.
 It is also the most easily synthesized isotope, by neutron capture on natural bismuth, and so by far the most abundant artificial isotope as well.

 Two other isotopes have longer lives: ^{209}Po with a half-life of 124 years and ^{208}Po with a half-life of 2.898 years.
 Both are made by using a cyclotron to bombard bismuth with protons.